 For spouses already on a plan, they allowed $10,000 in increments up to $100,000 (or 50% of your optional life insurance coverage, whichever was less), with maximums of $20,000 if you did not have optional life.
 For spouses not already on a plan, a full application may be required.
 And for dependent children, coverage of $15,000 was available.

 Term Life Through Brighthouse Financial

-If you do not have MetLife insurance already and are looking to purchase coverage, then you could look into individual term life with Brighthouse financial.
-Brighthouse offers life insurance coverage for various term lengths, such as 10-, 20- or 30-year term on level term premiums for limited parts of the term, which then increase dramatically over time.
-Brighthouse Financial uses medical underwriting so they do not have any guaranteed issue insurance.
+If you do not have MetLife insurance already and are looking to purchase coverage, then you could look into individual term life with Brighthouse Financial.
+Brighthouse offers life insurance coverage for various term lengths, such as 10-, 20- or 30-year term with level term premiums.

 Universal Life Insurance